 You will want to look for an experienced Illinois DUI attorney with extensive experience in DUI and criminal law.
 At Dohman Law, our dedicated attorneys are ready to help you navigate your case and provide you with the advice and representation you need to get the best possible result for your unique case.

 Related Content: How to Beat a DUI in Illinois

 Be sure to discuss trial plans for your case should you decide to take it in front of a judge.
 You could be surprised by how many viable defense options are open to you.
 An experienced attorney will know every loophole and legal strategy that you could use to get your charges reduced or dismissed, including:

 If you have been arrested for driving under the influence of alcohol you will need a talented attorney to protect you from your criminal offense charges.
 A lawyer with expertise in DUI law will be able to help you get the most out of your case, and protect you from overly harsh punishments.

-Our criminal defense lawyers at Dohman Law will fight to protect you from the charges brought from your drunk driving offenses.
+The DUI lawyers in Rolling Meadows at Dohman Law will fight to protect you from the charges brought from your drunk driving offenses.
 Call us today or schedule an appointment online for your free initial case consultation!